 - Is not fit for being heard;

 - Submitted a subsequent application and, in the application, failed to state facts or provided proofs that would allow the recognition as a refugee or beneficiary of subsidiary protection.
-The personal hearing cannot be dispensed with, if the subsequent application is submitted by a person seeking recognition whose application was submitted earlier on his/her behalf as a dependent person or an unmarried minor.
+The personal hearing cannot be dispensed with, if the subsequent application is submitted by a person seeking recognition whose application was submitted earlier on their behalf as a dependent person or an unmarried minor.

 The quality of the asylum interviews highly depends on the personality of the case officer.
 Although in most cases, the interview records – especially when legal representative is not present – are vague and lack the resolution of contradictions, the HHC is also aware of an extremely punctual and detailed interview technique applied in Budapest.
-Accordingly, the case officer conducts extensive interviews and usually holds two hearings with the aim that at the second time contradictions are clarified in the light of the country of origin information obtained by then.
+Accordingly, the case officer conducts extensive interviews and usually holds two hearings with the aim that by the second time contradictions are clarified in light of the country of origin information obtained by then.
 In 2021, the HHC reported that some of the case officers made rude comments about the applicants in Hungarian.
 In one interview, an officer from the CPO was present and made highly inappropriate comments regarding the Afghan applicant and his family members.
 The case officer conducting the interview did not intervene; instead, he also made inappropriate comments.
 In any case, positive practices are also worth noting.
 Case officers were in some cases open to adjust the interview appointment to the needs of the applicant.
-For example, the interviews could be arranged in the afternoon so that the applicant did not have to miss work.
+For example, interviews could be arranged in the afternoon so that the applicant did not have to miss work.
 In one case the applicant, dependent on a wheelchair, was not required to be present in person at the announcement of the decision.
 Case officers often called legal representatives before making an appointment, to inform them and to make sure the appointment would be appropriate.

 The applicants also complain that the interviews are extremely lengthy and tiring.
 There are many introductory questions regarding the personal data of the applicants and their travel route and by the time the questions reach the reasons of fleeing, the applicants are already very tired and they just want to be done with the interview and therefore they do not give enough details.